folio-org/mod-patron/README.md

 or charges), e.g. item.title works for holds, but not loans/charges.
 The expectation is that when using the 'sortBy' parameter, separate calls will be made for retrieving holds, loans, and charges.
-In cases where multiple 'include*' parameters are 'true' and 'sortBy' is used, it's possibile (if not probable) that some of those lists will not be sorted as desired.
+In cases where multiple 'include*' parameters are 'true' and 'sortBy' is used, it's possible (if not probable) that some of those lists will not be sorted as desired.

 Examples of requests: